scarr05/meeting-minutes/backend/README.md

 - If services fail to start, the script will automatically clean up processes
 - Check logs for detailed error messages
 - Ensure all ports (5167 for backend, 8178 for Whisper) are available
-- Verify API keys if using Claude or Groq
+ - Verify API keys if using Claude, Groq, OpenAI, or OpenRouter
 - For Ollama, ensure the Ollama service is running and models are pulled
 - If build fails:
   - Ensure all dependencies (CMake, C++ compiler) are installed